 • How do you handle payment?

 After it’s all done.

 Breathe, relax and enjoy your new roof!
-Depending on what warranty was offered, you should call your roofing company to come and check on your roof about every 2 years to check for issues and make small repairs where necessary.
-These steps can help to extend the life of your new roof.
+You should call your roofing company to schedule routine maintenance checks about every 2 years.
+These appointments allow your roofer to check for issues and make small repairs where necessary.
+This process can help to extend the life of your new roof.